Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organization.

 For Procurement, rationalization also delivers considerable benefits on the risk management front - an increasingly pressing consideration, particularly for public sector organizations that typically engage with many thousands of suppliers and don't have the time and resources to undertake a comprehensive, largely manual review.

 A supplier might be apparently low-value and low-volume, and hardly an obvious choice for management.
 But if they are supplying seemingly mundane food products to a school, for example, the potential risk of e-coli contamination should demand close monitoring.
 The knowledge generated by an automated system would help to identify, accommodate and categorise such specific requirements.

 Pre-event risk management costs are notoriously hard to quantify, but in these circumstance, supplier knowledge is probably the most powerful tool to guard against potentially costly or disastrous events.
 Similarly, a system would enable administrative staff to see at a glance that criminal record checks have been carried out on all the drivers at a taxi company employed to ferry special-needs children to school.
 Or it would allow an accountable public sector authority to easily report on its suppliers' carbon emissions.

-Commercial organisations face different but equally challenging rationalisation issues.
+Commercial organizations face different but equally challenging rationalization issues.
 They might typically have fewer suppliers but the logistics of running multiple sites, and growth often achieved by absorbing new businesses through merger and acquisition, raises the likelihood of supplier duplication on a potentially global scale - an issue that a best-in-class system could easily address.

 Streamline supplier management